raj200501/databasesproj/README.md

      3. Deploy via Netlify, specifying `build` as the output folder.
      4. Verify that your site fetches data from the live backend.

-With these steps and file edits, you’ll have a fully functional and deployed Campus Club Event Management System.